Burning Jup (BURN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Burning Jup Historical Price

-According to the latest data gathered on Burning Jup live price page, the current price of Burning Jup is 0.002900USD.
+According to the latest data gathered on Burning Jup live price page, the current price of Burning Jup is 0.002737USD.
 The circulating supply of Burning Jup(BURN) is

 In the past 24 hours, Burning Jup has shown a price movement of